ObiOne84/Hack_team_1/README.md

 ## Tech
 In the tech section, we provide information about the technology stack, dependencies, and any technical details related to the project.

+**Languages:**
+* HTML
+* CSS
+* JavaScript

+**Frameworks:**
+* Bootstrap: CSS Framework for developing responsive and mobile-first websites.

+**Libraries:**
+* [Leaflet](https://leafletjs.com/): Leaflet is an open-source JavaScript library for mobile-friendly interactive maps.

+**APIs:**
+* [REST Countries API](https://restcountries.com/): The REST Countries API is a basic REST API that delivers information about the countries in JSON format.
+* [Fáilte Ireland's Open Data API](https://failteireland.developer.azure-api.net/): This API contains a collection of activities and attractions.

+**Host:**
+* Netlify

 To log into the Heroku toolbelt CLI: